ecmwf/metview-docs/docs/confluence/case_study_plotting_the_track_of_hurricane_sandy.rst

 Creating a title
 ================

-Define a custom title as shown in the example plot with a new `Text Plotting  <https://confluence.ecmwf.int/display/METV/Text+Plotting>`_ icon.
+Define a custom title as shown in the example plot with a new `:ref:`Text Plotting <mtext_icon>` icon.

 Putting it all together
 ***********************